About Probate Court

 He is respectful of others’ feelings and emotions while handling a loved-one’s estate.
-Out of respect and dignity of the Estate, we require a professional dress code from attorneys and clients appearing in Judge Bradford’s Court.
+Out of respect and dignity of the Estate, we require a professional dress code from attorneys and clients appearing in Judge Johnson’s Court.
 View more information on the dress code.

 Law Library Resources

 The Probate process can be difficult for individuals wanting to handle Pro Se (for one’s own behalf).
 And because we cannot offer legal advice, the Law Library is available as a resource center and located on the first floor of the County Courthouse or contact a qualified attorney of your choice.
 The Courthouse is open Monday to Friday from 8 a.m. to 5 p.m. except on county holidays.

 Judge Johnson is required to attain a minimum of sixteen hours judicial education hours each fiscal year to serve in capacity of Texas Probate Court Judge in Midland County.

 Judge Terry Johnson also presides over the Midland County Commissioners’ Court and has no correlation to Probate Court.
 View a list of County Clerk filing fees on Probates.
 To schedule and get available dates for a probate hearing contact Jenny Hilton, Court Administrator, by calling 432-688-4310.